Marvin L. Kline

 Marvin Lewis Kline (August 9, 1903 – April 9, 1974) was an architectural engineer, Republican politician, charity head, and criminal who served as the 34th mayor of Minneapolis.

 Early life and career

 Kline was born in Brunswick, Nebraska in 1903.
 His family moved to Redwood Falls, Minnesota in 1915 and he went on to attend the University of Minnesota, graduating in 1929 with a degree in architectural engineering.
-He worked with the Minnesota Department of Transportation and later formed his own company.
+He worked with the Minnesota Department of Transportation and later joined the firm of that became Wessel, Brunet & Kline.
 In 1935, he was elected to the Minneapolis City Council.
 He was re-elected to a second term in 1939 and became the council's president.

 Mayoralty

 In 1941, Kline was elected mayor.
 During his time in office he worked with the city of St. Paul, Minnesota and the state government to form the jointly run Metropolitan Airports Commission.
 Kline was criticized by some (including journalist Arthur Kasherman) of corruption and collusion with the city's criminal underworld.
 According to a contemporaneous FBI document, the SAC Rhodes of the FBI field office in St. Paul was also reported to believe that "Kline is controlled by the racketeers".

 He was defeated in 1945 by Hubert Humphrey who ran on a platform of law and order and cleaning up the city's government.